steve-martin-at-esure/hello_world/README.md

 Only esure's Digital Apps team is permitted to update this Digital App.
 If you have any suggestions or if you find an issue then please contact the team.
 Please see [AUTHORS.md](AUTHORS.md) for details of the team.
 For details on contributing best practices please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## System Documentation
+## Source Code
-Most of the Systems Documentation for this Digital App is located on [Confluence](https://myesure.atlassian.net/wiki/).
-However an index of deployment, configuration and auto-generated source code documentation can be found in the [_docs/README.md](_docs/README.md) file located within the docs folder.
+The source code for this Digital App is located below the _src folder.

 ## Automated and Manual Tests
 The full suite of automated tests can be found via the [_tests/README.md](_tests/README.md) file from within the tests folder.

+## Documentation
+Most of the Systems Documentation for this Digital App is located on [Confluence](https://myesure.atlassian.net/wiki/).
+However an index of engineering documentation required to run, develop and deploy this Digital App can be found in the [_docs/README.md](_docs/README.md) file located within the docs folder.